Why Earthworker Energy Manufacturing Cooperative?

 You’ll also be assisting the creation of clean-energy jobs in Victoria’s coal-power centre of the Latrobe Valley – helping re-deploy skills from the coal industry into new energy technologies, and addressing our region’s high unemployment rate.

-We will also contribute a 15% percentage of surplus profits towards social justice charities and supporting other worker co-ops to grow.
+We will also contribute 15% percentage of surplus profits towards social justice charities and supporting other worker co-ops to grow.

 Earthworker Energy aims to provide a dignified livelihood to members by supporting, developing, and manufacturing sustainable energy technologies.

-We strive to manufacture and supply top-quality and innovative products, and as a community-focused cooperative enterprise we strive to provide with excellent service and follow-up support.
+We strive to manufacture and supply top-quality and innovative products, and as a community-focused cooperative enterprise we strive to provide excellent service and follow-up support.